 The Attic Was Infested With Rats Or Other Critters

-If you’ve had a roof leak or the condensation from your air conditioner has spilled out the drip pan onto your insulation, the insulation can hold moisture in for a long time and become a source of mold spores or mildew.
+If you’ve had a roof leak or the condensation from your air conditioner has spilled out of the drip pan onto your insulation, the insulation can hold moisture for a long time and become a source of mold spores or mildew.
 It also will lose its effectiveness at slowing down the transfer of heat into your home once it’s wet.
-If a small area was affected, only that portion should be removed, the entire attic insulation does not have to be removed.
+If a small area was affected, only that portion should be removed, the entire attic insulation does not have to be removed

 With Spray Foam Insulation To Air Seal The Attic